mozilla/zamboni/docs/topics/install-zamboni/troubleshooting.rst

 M2Crypto installation
 ---------------------

-If you are on a linux box and get a compilation error while installing M2Crypto like the following::
+If you are on a Linux box and get a compilation error while installing M2Crypto like the following::

     SWIG/_m2crypto_wrap.c:6116:1: error: unknown type name ‘STACK’